microsoft/Mastering-the-Marketplace/docs/container/index.md

 This course covers transactable container offers designed for deploying solutions into Azure Kubernetes Service within the customer's subscription.
 With a focus on practical demonstrations, this course provides a comprehensive understanding of the offer type, from overview to in-depth insights.

 >❗This course references the ARM template `cluster-deployment.json` in many places.
-Although using this filename will work technically, the recommended filename is `mainTemplate.json`.
+Although using this filename will work, the recommended filename is `mainTemplate.json` by convention.
 >
 > The videos linked from this page were created before the recommended change in filename.

+> 👩‍💻 Terminal commands used in the demos throughout this course are available [here](./demo-steps.sh).

 <!-- no toc -->
 1. [Container offer for Kubernetes apps overview](#container-offer-for-kubernetes-apps-overview)